 - Keep up to date with new legislation and education changes through reading and research

 - Undertake regular training organised by the Harrow School Improvement Partnership (HSIP), the Association of Harrow Governing Bodies (AHGB) and the National College for Teaching and Leadership.

 Having formerly been a primary school teacher for almost ten years (I am now the minister of a local church) becoming a Parent Governor in 2011 seemed a natural way of using my previous experience to support the school that my own children attend.
 As part of that I currently chair the Achievements Committee.
 Having seen close-up the hard work of staff, governors and pupils through the challenges of the past few years, I am excited about the future for our school which I hope will be a great one for all of our children.

 I have been a Parent Governor since 2011.
 I have two lovely sons, one currently in Year 2.
-For this academic year I sit on the Achievements Committee and am also the SEN Governor for Weald Infant and Nursery School.
-I have been a producer for over 10 years and now run my own media business where I hope my skills and experiences will aid me to challenge and support both schools’ as they work to become fantastic schools in the local community.
+For this academic year, I sit on the Achievements Committee and I am also the SEN Governor.
+I have been a producer for over 10 years and now run my own media business where I hope my skills and experiences will aid me to challenge and support the school as they work to become fantastic in the local community.

 I am a Co-opted Governor.
 I have lived in Harrow for the last 15 years and my mother, wife and sister in law have all worked in education.

-I work for TfL and am a specialist in project management and business improvement.
+I work for TfL and I am a specialist in project management and business improvement.